stephenajulu/ajulusthoughts.com/content/post/how-to-become-healthy-my-tips.md

 Today I'd like to take this opportunity to share with you tips and tricks that will help you get your health back and keep it.

 #### **NB: I am not a doctor or a nutritionist.
 These are just my thoughts that I have seen others benefit from and have benefitted from, myself.
-Take them with a grain of salt, research and adjust accordingly.**
+Take them with a grain of salt, research, and adjust accordingly.**

 ## 1. Cut out sugar completely